xkeshav/blog/src/content/post/typescript-pattern.md

 ## Type inference

-while it is possible to explicit annonate but rely on inferred type which done by typescript type system
+while it is possible to explicit annotate but rely on inferred type which done by typescript type system

 VS Code __Inlay Hints__ does the same